-For reasons of public health and safety associated with COVD-19, this meeting is being convened virtually.
+This meeting is being convened virtually.
 Delegates are kindly requested to access all meeting documents electronically for download as necessary.

-This document has been reproduced without formal editing.
+This has been reproduced without formal editing.

-Proposal for the inclusion of all parrotfishes (Perciformes: Scaridae) in Annexes of the Protocol on Specially Protected Areas and Wildlife in the Wider Caribbean Region of the Convention for the Protection and Development of the Marine Environment in the Wider Caribbean Region (SPAW Protocol)
+Proposal by the Republic of France and the Kingdom of Netherlands for the inclusion of all parrotfishes (Perciformes: Scaridae) in Annexe III of the Protocol Concerning Specially Protected Areas and Wildlife in the Wider Caribbean Region of the Convention for the Protection and Development of the Marine Environment of the Wider Caribbean Region (SPAW Protocol)